stashed/docs/docs/guides/latest/auto-backup/workload.md

 deployment-stash-demo   true        246 B   2                70s                      5m
 ```

-> Stash creates one snapshot for each targeted directory.
-Since we are taking backup of two directories, two snapshots have been created for this BackupSession.
+> Stash creates one snapshot for each targeted file path.
+Since we are taking backup of two file paths, two snapshots have been created for this BackupSession.

 If we navigate to `stash-backup/demo/deployment/stash-demo` directory of our GCS bucket, we are going to see that the snapshot has been stored there.